dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog
+@version 1.8
+Update customizer and added upgrade to pro link.
 @version 1.7.3.2
 Fixed service image style issue
 @version 1.7.3.1